Wait Till Helen Comes

 Wait Till Helen Comes is a 1986 novel by American author Mary Downing Hahn.
 It was first published on January 1, 1986, through HarperCollins and has since gone through several reprints.
 The book won a 1989 Young Reader's Choice Award and follows a young girl that must deal with supernatural events that surround her.
-The book deals with the subject of death and suicide, which has led some parents to request that the book be removed from school reading lists and school libraries.
+The book deals with the subjects of death and suicide, which has led some parents to request that the book be removed from school reading lists and school libraries.

 Plot

 Twelve-year-old Molly and her brother Michael resent their new seven-year-old stepsister Heather.
-Heather's mother died in a house fire when Heather was three, leaving her clingy and possessive of her father Dave and resentful and jealous of the attention he gives to his new wife Jean and her children.
-Heather constantly lies about Molly and Michael bullying her, causing Dave and Jean to mistrust them.
-The tension compounds when the family moves to a small town deep in the country where Molly and Michael will be unable to avoid Heather all summer.
-Superstitious Molly is also alarmed to learn that their new home is a converted church with an attached graveyard.
+Heather's mother died in a house fire when Heather was three, leaving her clingy and possessive of her father Dave and jealous of the attention he gives to his new wife Jean and her children.
+Heather constantly lies about Molly and Michael to get them in trouble, causing Dave and Jean to mistrust them.
+The tension compounds when the family moves to a small town deep in the country, forcing Molly and Michael to cancel the summer extracurricular programs they signed up for.
+Superstitious Molly is also alarmed that their new home is a converted church with an attached graveyard.

-While exploring the graveyard, Heather discovers a tombstone hidden under a tree.
-The dates reveal the grave belongs to a seven-year-old child, but the stone bears only the initials H.E.H.
-Later Molly sees Heather wearing an antique silver locket with the same initials.
-Heather gloats that her new friend Helen Elizabeth Harper gave it to her.
+While exploring the graveyard, Heather discovers a tombstone under a tree.
+The dates reveal the grave belongs to a seven-year-old child, but in place of a name are only the initials H.E.H.

+Molly finds Heather one night in the ruins of a house near a pond, talking to a ghost child named Helen.
+Helen disappears when she sees Molly, and Heather threatens revenge on Molly for driving off her new friend Helen.
+Molly sees Heather wearing an antique silver locket.
+Heather gloats that Helen gave it to her.

 The family returns from a trip to town to find all their personal possessions destroyed, except for items belonging to Heather and Dave.
-In secret Heather reveals to Molly that Helen destroyed their belongings and that Helen will do anything Heather asks.
-Molly follows Heather to the graveyard one night and finds her talking to a ghost child at the tombstone.
-The ghost disappears when she sees Molly, and Heather threatens revenge on Molly for driving off her friend.
+Heather tells Molly that Helen destroyed their belongings and will do anything Heather asks.

-Michael and Molly visit the town library and learn that Helen Elizabeth Harper was a real child who died one hundred years before.
+Michael and Molly visit the town library and learn that Helen Elizabeth Harper died one hundred years before.
 Her mother and stepfather died in a fire; Helen escaped the blaze only to panic and run into a nearby pond, where she drowned.
-Helen was buried under a temporary stone in anticipation of recovering the bodies of her parents, but they were never found, leaving Helen alone.
-Other children have drowned in the same pond over the years, and Molly begins to fear that Helen plans to lure Heather into the pond so that she will stay with Helen forever.
+Her parents' bodies were never found.
+The ruined house Molly saw is the remains of Harper House.
+Other children have drowned there over the years, with many believing that the ghost of Helen lured them in.
+Molly fears that Helen plans to lure Heather into the pond.